 Selected prints from my portfolio and other images are available in a variety of sizes, on lustre paper or canvas, framed or unframed.
 Please visit my online print shop to view available prints.
 If you would like a print that is not shown there, please let me know and I will make it available for you.
 Thank you.

 He processes all film (35mm and 120, mostly Kodak Tri-X and Ilford HP5) by hand to archival standards.
 Standard choice of developer is Kodak D-76 diluted 1 to 1.
+In most cases, the process is pulled (overexposed in the camera by a stop or so and then underdeveloped by about 20 percent).
+In other cases, especially in more recent work, requiring a denser negative, the process is "stretched," that is, overexposed in the camera by a stop or so and then overdeveloped by about 20 percent.

 He scans negatives and also makes prints in his darkroom on Ilford Multgrade Fibre-Based Matte Finish paper.
 Chemicals in the darkroom are mainly Ilford Multigrade developer and Ilford Rapid Fix.
 He uses a Beseler 123C enlarger.